thegetty/quire-docs/content/docs-v1/multiformat-output.md

 #### Setting where the PDF file is output

-This default file location where PDFs are generated can be changed with the `pdf.outputDir` value in the `content/_data/config.yaml` file.
-The filepath given there is always considered to be within the `_site` directory.
+By default, PDFs are output the the project’s `_site/assets/downloads/` directory:

 ```yaml
 pdf:
   outputDir: '/_assets/downloads'
 ```

+This default file location can be changed with the `pdf.outputDir` value in the `content/_data/config.yaml` file.
+It will always be within the `_site` directory.
+For example, `outputDir: '/_assets/other-formats'` would output the PDF files to the `_site/_assets/other-formats/` directory.

 #### Setting the PDF filename